heltonx/idc-ms-chatgpt/README.md

 # ImersaoKeycloakChatgpt
 integration of applications.
 This application. where the users logs via SSO, connect to ChatGPT

 In the shoulders of Giants.
 All merit for @fabricioveronez, who is the provider of this code.
-I've just adampted the yaml file for worlinkg without grafana.
+I've just adapted the yaml file for worlinkg without grafana.
 The objective of this tutorial is manually practicing kubernetes.

 passar aula 2 kubernetes pro meu github, fazendo algumas adaptações, e testar em uma nova maquina virtual que criarei